 Michelle Cianfaglione received her undergraduate degree in architecture from the University at Buffalo and her masters in architecture from the University of Pennsylvania.
 During her education, she traveled extensively through Italy and Japan studying art and architecture.
 She is a third generation New Yorker who lives and breathes the culture of the city.
 Michelle is a published artist, avid photographer, and a member of Design in 5, which is affiliated with the Architectural League of New York.
 She began her career at Studio Daniel Libeskind and is currently teaching architecture at the New York Institute of Technology while practicing architecture here in NYC.

 Karlena was born and raised in New York City.
 She received her BA in anthropology and classics from Victoria University of Wellington in New Zealand, an MA in maritime archaeology from the University of Southampton in England, an MA in Egyptology from Swansea University in Wales, an MA in urban archaeology from Columbia University, and is completing her PhD in Bronze Age alcohol from Durham University.
 Karlena has worked at the Morris-Jumel Mansion in Harlem, the New York CIty Transit Museum in Brooklyn, and the Mary Rose Trust in Portsmouth, and has also excavated in Italy and Spain.
 She knows New York City and its history from many angles including land, sea, and underground.
-She currently lives and works in Brooklyn.
+Karlena is also researching for a book she is writing on the history of alcohol in New York City from the Dutch Period to modern day.
+She currently lives and works in New York City.

 Meisha Hunter is an architectural historian and a historic preservationist.
 In 2007, she was awarded the Rome Prize in Historic Preservation from the American Academy in Rome, where her research focused on the construction history, water management, and stewardship of a still-active, 21km long, 2000 year old aqueduct.
 Her writing, travel and collaborative projects focus on historic waterworks infrastructure and her photographs have been exhibited in Florence and Rome.
 She currently lives and works in New York City.